jamil2018/arcbot_playwright/README.md

 The framework creates some metadata files to generate and show reports.
 In order to clean up those files, we can use the following script: `npm run cleanup-env`.

 This will delete all the old metadata files.
 It is recommended to run a cleanup before each test run to ensure that the reports are accurate and up-to-date.
+In fact, the startup script automatically runs the cleanup before each test run.

 ## CI/CD